 Please note: Effective June 1, 2017, a fee of $200 will be charged for consultations with Dr. Mark Owsley.
 This fee will be applied to the desired surgery.
 Consultations with our medical aestheticians remain complimentary.

 We do not accept insurance.
 Almost all of our procedures fall under the realm of “cosmetic,” and are not procedures covered by insurance companies.
 Should your procedure be medically necessary, you have the option to pursue reimbursement on your own.

 How much do procedures cost?

 Just like the procedures themselves, every one individual and their goals are unique.
-At Owsley Plastic Surgery, we offer complimentary consultations with Dr. Owsley, so patients can discuss their goals and desires, and have their questions answered.
+At Owsley Plastic Surgery, we offer consultations with Dr. Owsley, so patients can discuss their goals and desires, and have their questions answered.
 After your consultation, you’ll receive a personalized quote that is valid for six months.

 Are there financing options available?

 Owsley Plastic Surgery accepts CareCredit, a medical credit card with multiple payment options.
 Once a patient receives their price quote from our office, they then can apply for financing through — a process that is quick and convenient.
 We even have the option to apply in our office.

 Where will my procedure be performed?